-Updated August, 2005.
-Original version was written for Pacific News Service syndicate (now defunct) in 2002 and published in numerous periodicals.
+Original version of this commentary was written for Pacific News Service syndicate (now defunct) in 2002 and published in numerous periodicals.

 As thousands of civil rights advocates celebrated the 40th anniversary of the Voting Rights Act (VRA) in Atlanta last weekend, most media coverage conveyed the Act’s importance in protecting minorities’ political rights.
 Yet many of those same stories helped perpetuate a dangerous illusion by asserting that a right to vote is guaranteed by the 15th Amendment.

 The trouble is the Supreme Court doesn’t see it that way.

 In its 2000 ruling, Alexander v Mineta, the Court decided the 600,000 or so (mostly black) residents of Washington D.C. have no legal recourse for their complete lack of voting representation in Congress (they have one “representative” in the House who can speak, but cannot vote).